UX audit. Self-service guide & few rad resources to make things rolling

 To make it easier to follow the sequence of actions download the template for auditing.

 A ritual exchange of money for solutions one of my favorite things to do.
 So, since among other things GRIN tech is UX & UX agency why not outsource this task to us completely?

 To sum it up on UX audit

-Personally, I believe that checklists & experts can get 80% of the job done at 20% cost.
-The last mile that is not covered is worth pursuing in case of huge traffic \ sales volume, when even a 0.1% increase in conversion rate will result in significant cash.
+I believe that checklists & experts can get 80% of the job done at a 20% cost.
+The last mile that is not covered is worth pursuing in case of massive traffic \ sales volume when even a 0.1% increase in conversion rate will result in significant cash.